Quantcast

 Using Muffin Pans

 • Grease muffin pans well before adding the batter.
-Save paper from sticks of butter for this, or use an oil spray.
-(After experimenting with paper baking cups and with greased pans, I’ve come to prefer the greased pans.
-Sometimes baking cups cause the bottoms of the muffins to get soggy, or the muffins will stick to them.)
-If you do prefer to use the paper baking cups, grease them with vegetable oil spray before putting the batter in.
+Save paper from sticks of butter for this, or use an oil spray (After experimenting with paper baking cups and greased pans, I’ve come to prefer the greased pans.
+Sometimes, baking cups cause the bottoms of the muffins to get soggy, or the muffins will stick to them).
+If you prefer paper baking cups, grease them with vegetable oil spray before putting the batter in.

 • If you end up with too little batter in your batch for the number of cups in your pan, put a little water in the empties to keep the greased surfaces from scorching in the oven.